 From time to time, the Chapter is notified about instruments which come on the market in the local community.
 Those organs, both electronic and pipe, etc., will be listed here as information is available.
 The Chapter makes no warranty as to the condition of the instrument, and is not qualified to appraise any instruments for their potential market value.
-If one of these instruments are of interest to you, we encourage to make contact with the posted owners to determine further your interest in acquiring an organ for your home, church, or school.
+If any of these instruments are of interest to you, we encourage you to make contact with the posted owner(s) to determine whether the instrument is of interest to you personally or for acquiring for your home, church, or school.

 We also accept listings from members who have other instruments for sale.
 Please contact the member directly if you are interested in the instrument.

 Rodgers Concert Organ Cambridge 220-II with 3 speakers s/n 220LDM 2313131

 The organ requires a chambered floor-space of 4.5 feet wide by 5 feet deep.
 4 Feet high.The walnut finish console requires an additional floor-space for speakers.
 We used them in overhead space.